 Day 19: Drive back to Kathmandu (1,350m) 6-7 hrs

 You drive in the morning by a tourist bus from Pokhara to Kathmandu today.
 The bus leaves at 7:30 and reaches Kathmandu around 3 pm.
 You check in at the hotel in Kathmandu and then can walk around the Thamel if you want to do some souvenir shopping.
 You will have a farewell dinner this evening with Frolic Adventure.

 Day 20: Departure to the international airport for your final flight

 Frolic Adventure provides private transport to the international airport for your final departure to your home from Nepal.

-Don’t you have enough time for a long Tiji festival trek?
-But, you must be interested to join this special occasion with the Mustang people.
+Don't you have enough time for a lengthy Festival Trek?
+But you must be interested in joining this special occasion with the Mustang people.
 Yes, you have an option for that.
-You can drive directly to Lomanthang from Pokhara, which takes you two days to reach the upper Mustang from Pokhara.
+You can drive directly to Lomanthang from Pokhara, which takes you two days to reach the Upper Mustang from Pokhara.

 On the first day, you drive to Kagbeni from Pokhara.
 You reach Lomanthang on the second day.
-You can visit Chhoser cave on the same day when you reach Lo Manthang from Kagbeni.
-On the third, fourth and fifth day, you join the festival and then you drive back to Kalopani on the sixth day.
+You can visit Chhoser cave the day you get Lo Manthang from Kagbeni.
+You join the Festival on the third, fourth, and fifth day and then drive back to Kalopani on the sixth day.
 Then you arrive back in Pokhara on the seventh day.

-Tiji festival in upper Mustang is held in May every year, but the date can be different because it is decided by the Tibetan lunar calendar.
-You need to contact us for the date and then we suggest you.
-We arrange this festival group tour and private tour.
-We also organize the trip for an individual traveller.
+Tiji Festival in Upper Mustang is held in May every year, but the date can differ because the Tibetan lunar calendar decides it.
+You need to contact us for the date, and then we will suggest you.
+We arrange this Festival Group Tour and private tour.
+We also organize the trip for an individual traveler.